Select Page

 Patients often describe the symptoms of CPP in non-specific ways, which is why clinical expertise is required to “map” the pain correctly:

-• Vague and Nagging: A persistent ache that seems to have no clear trigger.
+• Vague and Nagging: A persistent, heavy ache in the lower abdomen that seems to have no clear trigger

-• Debilitating Spikes: Pain that is severe enough to halt daily activities or work.
+• Debilitating Spikes: Sudden, sharp “shooting” pains that are severe enough to halt daily activities or work.

-• Lower Abdominal Overlap: CPP is frequently confused with general lower abdominal pain, leading patients to seek treatment for digestive issues when the cause is actually pelvic.
+• Lower Abdominal Overlap: CPP is frequently confused with Irritable Bowel Syndrome (IBS) or general digestive issues because the pain is felt in the same region

 2. Common Underlying Triggers in India

-In the Indian clinical context, once an expert evaluation is performed, the symptoms of CPP are often found to be linked to:
+In the Indian clinical context, once an expert evaluation is performed, the symptoms of CPP are often found to be linked to the following:

-• Chronic Inflammation: Long-standing infections that have left the pelvic environment hypersensitive.
+• Chronic Inflammation: Long-standing infections (PID) can leave the pelvic environment hypersensitive, leading to constant low-level pain

 3. The “Invisible” Symptom: Deep, Tiny Lesions